 Riders must ride in their classified grade as per BD rules, however, these tests are normally only open to Bronze riders.
 On Dressage Anywhere, these tests can be ridden by any rider holidng a national (RDA or BEF) classification or an FEI classification; simply put, Bronze, Silver and Gold riders can enter these tests on Dressage Anywhere.

 Overseas competitors holding a national classification (awarded by their own governing body) will need to forward a copy to Dressage Anywhere.

 The following rules also apply.

-The Dressage Anywhere Rider League Champion will be the rider and horse combination who have gained the most points in British Dressage and FEI competitions run from January to December.
+There are two Dressage Anywhere Rider Leagues: one for Introductory to Novice riders and one for Elementary and above.
+The Dressage Anywhere Rider League Champions will be the rider and horse combinations who have gained the most points in British Dressage run from January to December.

 Go to the Leagues page for more information on how the Rider League is scored.

 During the course of the year The Pony Club, the Riding for the Disabled and Jim Boyle's Ex-Racehorses competition series have separate Championships, which do not count toward the Rider League.